Tunghai University: Campus life and traditions

-Tunghai University is known for its campus and landmarks, and the Daily View ranked it as the most beautiful campus in Taiwan, based on comments on social media.

 The Luce Memorial Chapel

 The Luce Chapel is a Christian chapel at Tunghai University in Taichung, Taiwan.
 Henry R. Luce, the founder of Time Magazine and Life Magazine, funded its construction to commemorate his father, Henry W. Luce.
 It is the work of Taiwanese architect Chen Chi-Kwan and Chinese-American architect I. M. Pei.
 It is a landmark of Tunghai University and Taichung City.
 On April 25, 2019, it was declared a national monument by the Ministry of Culture.

 Priest Bell Tower

 Built in 1966, the Priest Bell Tower is located in front of the entrance of the Luce Memorial Chapel in Tunghai University.
 In 2017, the Taichung City Cultural Assets Office registered it as a municipal monument.
 The Bell Tower is named in honor of Elsie Priest, who was invited to Taiwan by the United Board for Christian Higher Education in Asia (UBCHEA) in early 1955 to assist Tunghai University as the chief accounting officer and general secretary.
 Priest made many contributions to the university in its early years.